Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 - Sell everything you possibly can at the end of a run, because money transfers over.

+- On new game plus, enemies will initially be significantly harder than you're used to, because they're scaled up to your level.
+However, they'll be quickly outpaced again by Act 2.

 ### First Run

 - Preparation begins even before we start.
 There's 2 achievements tied to difficulty: **Iron Victory** & **Victory of the Damned**.
 The former is an 'ironman' mode of sorts where you only have 1 save file, which is deleted if your party dies.
 The latter requires a win on the highest difficulty. *Tyranny* is only particularly challenging initially, as your ever-increasing magic skill will eventually trivialise everything, even on the highest difficulty.